walkabilly/HKR6130_MUN/intervention_evaluation.md

 ## 3      2 17476.
 4333.
 ```

-Here we see that the average number of trips before the strike was 10856, after the first stroke the average was 16380, and after the second strike the average was 17476 trips per day.
+Here we see that the average number of trips before the strike was 10856, after the first strike the average was 16380, and after the second strike the average was 17476 trips per day.